imrisa/data_analysis/README.md

     - n_steps - the number of steps to cook
     - n_ingredients - the number of ingredients
     - nutritions - any specific nutrition (calories, sugar, sodium...etc)
--> choose nutrition, specifically calories, total fat, and sugar
+-> choose nutrition, specifically total fat, and sugar.

 #### Justification